 In November 2018, the Company acquired RHOFADE from Allergan pursuant to an asset purchase agreement.
-The Company agreed to pay Allergan specified royalties, ranging from a mid-single digit percentage to a mid-teen percentage of net sales, subject to specified reductions, limitations and other adjustments, on a country-by-country basis until the date that the patent rights related to RHOFADE have expired or, if later, November 30, 2028.
-The Company incurred royalties earned by Allergan under the asset purchase agreement of \$1,359, \$114 and \$0 during the years ended December 31, 2019, 2018 and 2017, respectively.
-The Company also agreed to pay Allergan a one-time payment of \$5,000 upon the achievement of a specified development milestone related to the potential development of an additional dermatology product.
-In October 2019, the Company sold the worldwide rights to RHOFADE to EPI Health, which agreed to assume the obligation to pay the royalties and milestone payments under the asset purchase agreement (see Note 3).
+The Company agreed to pay Allergan specified royalties, ranging from a mid-single digit percentage to a mid-teen percentage of net sales, subject to specified reductions, limitations and other adjustments.
+The Company incurred royalties earned by Allergan under the asset purchase agreement of \$0, \$1.4 million and \$0.1 million during the years ended December 31, 2020, 2019 and 2018, respectively.